-With the era of fluorescent fading off and the new era of LED light setting in, one would think that would be the end of flickering lights.
+With the era of fluorescent fading off and the new LED light setting in, one would think that would be the end of flickering lights.
 However, this flickering light problem seems to have transitioned alongside the LED lights.
 Flickering lights are basically unappealing and quite unhealthy for the eyes.
-In case you have always asked the question, ‘why are my LED lights flickering?’ then we have an answer for you.
+If you have always asked the question, ‘why are my LED lights flickering?’ then we have an answer for you.

 Basic Information about Flickering of LED lights

 You don’t want to stare at the light so much when it is flickering as it leaves your eyes slightly irritated.
 Why you might have wondered what the reason behind this fluctuating light is, you need to understand that this flickering is caused by fluctuating output.
-The LED light is designed in such a way that the dimmable diodes are programmed to come and off at a very high speed.
-Hence, the fluctuating output may interfere with this high speed on and off of the dimmable diodes.
+The LED light is designed so that the dimmable diodes are programmed to come and off at a very high speed.
+Hence, the fluctuating output may interfere with this high speed on and off the dimmable diodes.

 Types of Flickering

 Just as the name suggests, the visible flickering light is the type you can see, and anything lower than 100Hz is considered to be visible flickering light.
-The visible flickering poses a lot of health issues, and it is almost a public health issue since one out of every two thousand persons have a photosensitive epilepsy condition that can be triggered with a visible flickering frequency ranging from 3Hz to 70Hz.
+The visible flickering poses many health issues.
+It is almost a public health issue since one out of every two thousand persons have a photosensitive epilepsy condition that can be triggered with a visible flickering frequency ranging from 3Hz to 70Hz.

-Invisible flickering occurs but is not entirely visible to the eyes, but they could create some unhealthy effects such as dizziness, eyestrain, headache, migraines, and other related symptoms.
-Since this type of flickering isn’t entirely visible the question then remains how to know your LED light is flickering?
+Invisible flickering occurs but is not entirely visible to the eyes, but it could create some unhealthy effects such as dizziness, eyestrain, headache, migraines, and other related symptoms.
+Since this type of flickering isn’t entirely visible, the question then remains how to know your LED light is flickering?

 The best way to do this is to use your phone’s camera.
 Just flip the torch camera on, and point towards the direction of the flickering light.
 Once you notice a dark band flipping through the reflection on your phone’s camera, then your light is invisibly flickering.

 The dimming system may also result in a flickering LED light.
-This is because the dimming system is expected to help you reduce voltage and remove sine waves.
-This may take a dangerous turn for your LED as the dimming system, especially if you are trying out an old dimming system on a new LED light set, may affect your LED circuit.
+The dimming system is expected to help you reduce voltage and remove sine waves.
+This may take a dangerous turn for your LED as the dimming system, especially if you try out an old dimming system on a new LED light set, may affect your LED circuit.
 This may result in a flickering effect being amplified into about 3 to 30Hz range.

 Hence, if you already have a pre-installed dimming system, you need to ensure that your dimming system is compatible with your newly gotten LED light.
-In case you are looking at investing in a LED dimming solution system, you need to ensure that the dimming system is made with recent technology that is compatible with modern LED lights.
+If you are looking at investing in an LED dimming solution system, you need to ensure that the dimming system is made with recent technology compatible with modern LED lights.

 Other Issues that May Result into a Flickering LED Light

-Aside from dimming systems and the voltage issues that may be caused as a result of current types, other things may lead to a flickering LED light.
+Aside from dimming systems and the voltage issues that may be caused due to current types, other things may lead to a flickering LED light.
 The most common of these other causes is a loose wire.
 Loose wires cause a lot of mishaps that may range from fire accidents and electrocution.
 Loose wires may also cause flickering light.

-At other times, flickering light may be as a result of a damaged capacitor.
+At other times, flickering light may result from a damaged capacitor.
 This usually happens because the internet component of your LED bulb couldn’t withstand the heat that is generated internally.
-If you experience any of these issues, you should switch your bulb off to avoid it to get permanently damaged.
-This is like the first aid to ensuring you do not spend so much in repair and re-installation costs.
+If you experience any of these issues, you should switch your bulb off to avoid it getting permanently damaged.
+This is like the first aid to ensuring you do not spend so much on repair and re-installation costs.

 How to Fix It?

 Depending on the type of LED light you have invested in, fixing your light when it starts to fluctuate isn’t such a big deal.
-Firstly, you want to check that your light is well plugged in when you notice that it is flickering.
-Sometimes, the flickering might be as a result of your light not being in total contact with the power outlet.
+Firstly, you want to check that your light is plugged in when you notice flickering.
+Sometimes, the flickering might result from your light not being in full contact with the power outlet.
 If this is the case, then it is not a big deal.
 Just secure it well to ensure it is tightened appropriately.

-Sometimes, the bulb might be well secured, but still, you are not certain of where the flickering is coming from.
+Sometimes, the bulb might be well secured, but you are still unsure where the flickering is coming from.
 This is the point where you consider your control panel or electrical panel for any loose wiring.
-However, you need to be sure you are comfortable with dealing with loose wires.
+However, it would help if you were sure you were comfortable dealing with loose wires.
 If not, then you might have to consider using a professional.

-A loose wire, as we have mentioned earlier may result in flickering.
-If you are apple to identify the loose wire, which is quite easy after unscrewing the panel, just tuck them in and ensure the flickering has stopped.
-If this isn’t also the case, then the fault might just be with the LED light itself.
+As we have mentioned earlier, a loose wire may result in flickering.
+If you are apple to identify the loose wire, which is quite easy after unscrewing the panel, tuck them in and ensure the flickering has stopped.
+If this isn’t the case, the fault might be with the LED light itself.

-A fault LED light may be a result of a blown fuse, blown, or swollen capacitor.
+A fault LED light may result from a blown fuse, blown, or swollen capacitor.
 Depending on how much you have invested in your light set, then you may either change the blown fuse or capacitor or consider changing the bulb entirely.
-Sadly, in most cases, it is often ideal to change the LED light after discovering a swollen or blown capacitor and fuse.
-This is because you will rarely get a bet that is almost a genuine as the one that got damaged.
+Sadly, it is often ideal to change the LED light after discovering a swollen or blown capacitor and fuse in most cases.
+This is because you will rarely get a bet almost as genuine as the one that got damaged.

 Having a flickering LED light could be annoying.
-It is not only annoying, but it may also pose some avoidable health hazards.
-That is why it is very essential to watch out for your flickering faults in your light set.
+It is annoying, but it may also pose some avoidable health hazards.
+That is why it is essential to watch out for your flickering faults in your light set.

 As discussed earlier, you could either trace the fault that may not be with the LED light itself or change the light if the fault resides in the LED set.
-Whichever the case, the steps in fixing the situation isn't complicated at all.
+Whichever the case, the steps in fixing the situation aren’t complicated.